meilisearch/meilisearch-migration/README.md

 ## 🚗 Usage

 ⚠️ In case of failure during the execution of the script and for security purposes, we strongly recommend [creating manually your own dump](https://docs.meilisearch.com/reference/features/dumps.html#creating-a-dump).
+After creating a dump, the file is located at `/dumps` at the root of the server.

 To launch the script you should open the server using SSH and run the following command: